How To Work With The Clickless Chrome Search Bar

 You could argue that, with Apple outpacing Android, content creators and business owners don’t need to reconfigure their SEO usage entirely to compete with Android apps.

-However, 63.72 percent of people who have a smartphone conduct their searches using Google Chrome.
+However, 63.72 percent of people who have a smartphone conduct their searches using Google Chrome search bar.
 Comparatively, only 16.34 percent of smartphone users take advantage of Apple’s Safari.
 Even fewer use the search engine that comes pre-installed with an Android phone.

 If Google is actively working to eliminate clicks, how can you continue to attract searchers to your website?
 Fortunately, there are a few different strategies you can use, including: